coreemu/core/docs/hitl.md

 Double-click the RJ45 node to assign a physical interface.
 A list of available interfaces will be shown, and one may be selected, then selecting **Apply**.

+!!! note

-> **NOTE:** When you press the Start button to instantiate your topology, the
-> interface assigned to the RJ45 will be connected to the CORE topology.
-The
-> interface can no longer be used by the system.
+    When you press the Start button to instantiate your topology, the interface assigned to the RJ45 will be connected to the CORE topology.
+The interface can no longer be used by the system.

 ### Multiple RJ45s with One Interface (VLAN)